 - 21. By reason of the matters alleged in paragraphs 6 to 10 above, HSBC Australia contravened s 912A(1)(a) and (5A) of the Corporations Act and s 47(1)(a) and (4) of the Credit Act by failing to have adequate controls for the prevention and detection of Unauthorised Payments between 1 January 2023 and 1 June 2024, including further or alternatively in the circumstances referred to in paragraphs 11 and 12 above. - 22.
-By reason of the matters alleged in paragraphs 4 and 13 to 15 above, HSBC Australia contravened s 912A(1)(a) and (5A) of the Corporations Act and s 47(1)(a) and (4) of the Credit Act by (either individually or in combination): - (a) between January 2020 and August 2023, failing to have adequate systems and processes to ensure that significant, widespread or systemic non-compliance with the prescribed timeframes in the ePayments Code set out in paragraphs 13(a), 13(c) and 13(e) above did not occur, or otherwise prevent such non-compliance occurring; - (b) between January 2020 and October 2023, failing to have adequate systems and processes to ensure that there was not a significant, widespread or systemic failure to consider and/or apply the Liability Rules in conducting its investigation into unauthorised transactions (within the meaning of the ePayments Code) or to refer to the relevant clauses of the ePayments Code when reporting the outcome of investigations to Customers, or otherwise prevent such failures occurring; - (c) between January 2020 and November 2024 (or alternatively November 2023), failing to have adequate systems and processes to identify, track and report the extent to which HSBC Australia was complying with the requirements in the ePayments Code set out in paragraphs 13(a), 13(c) and 13(e) above. - 23.
-By reason of the matters alleged in paragraphs 4 and 16 to 19 above, HSBC Australia contravened s 912A(1)(a) and (5A) of the Corporations Act and s 47(1)(a) and (4) of the Credit Act from
+By reason of the matters alleged in paragraphs 4 and 13 to 15 above, HSBC Australia contravened s 912A(1)(a) and (5A) of the Corporations Act and s 47(1)(a) and (4) of the Credit Act by (either individually or in combination): - (a) between January 2020 and August 2023, failing to have adequate systems and processes to ensure that significant, widespread or systemic non-compliance with the prescribed timeframes in the ePayments Code set out in paragraphs 13(a), 13(c) and 13(e) above did not occur, or otherwise prevent such non-compliance occurring; - (b) between January 2020 and December 2023 (or alternatively October 2023), by failing to have adequate systems and processes to ensure that there was not a significant, widespread or systemic failure to: - (i) refer to or consider and/or apply the Liability Rules in conducting and finalising its investigation into reports of unauthorised transactions; or - (ii) 7 refer to or consider and/or apply the Liability Rules in relation to any unauthorised transactions (within the meaning of the ePayments Code); or

-1 January 2020 until April 2024, by failing to have adequate systems and processes to ensure that there were not significant, widespread or systemic failures to reinstate full access or use of the Blocked Customers' accounts, or to advise the Blocked Customers of the process to reinstate full access or use of their accounts, promptly or within a reasonable period of time (or at all), following the report of an unauthorised transaction, or otherwise to prevent such failures occurring.
+- (b)(iii) to-refer to the relevant clauses of the ePayments Code when reporting the outcome of investigations to Customers, or otherwise prevent such failures occurring; - (c) between January 2020 and November 2024 (or alternatively November 2023), failing to have adequate systems and processes to identify, track and report the extent to which HSBC Australia was complying with the requirements in the ePayments Code set out in paragraphs 13(a), 13(c) and 13(e) above. - 23.
+By reason of the matters alleged in paragraphs 4 and 16 to 19 above, HSBC Australia contravened s 912A(1)(a) and (5A) of the Corporations Act and s 47(1)(a) and (4) of the Credit Act from 1 January 2020 until August 2024 (or alternatively April 2024), by failing to have adequate systems and processes to ensure that there were not significant, widespread or systemic failures to reinstate full access or use of the Blocked Customers' accounts, or to advise the Blocked Customers of the process to reinstate full access or use of their accounts, promptly or within a reasonable period of time (or at all), following the report of an unauthorised transaction, or otherwise to prevent such failures occurring.